DRDGOLD took first place in the prestigious Sunday Times Top 100 Companies Awards for 2020, at a virtual event held last night.

 Presentation: The Astrologers Fund Conference (PDF - 1.51MB)

-Presentation: Results for the six months ended 31 December 2018 (PDF - 2.46MB)
+Presentation: Results the six months ended 31 December 2019 and dividend declaration (PDF - (984KB)

 DRDGOLD is a South African gold producer and a world leader in the recovery of gold from the retreatment of surface tailings.
 Our network of assets is unrivalled in South Africa and, with our consolidated businesses operating as a single entity, is focused on optimising these assets in order to increase gold production.